Severnaya Zemlya: Pioneer Island

 Pioneer Island, Ostrov Pioner in Russian.
 It is the westernmost of the large islands of the Severnaya Zemlya group and is separated from Komsomolets Island by the Yuny Strait.
 Pioneer island measures 1527 km2 in area.

 This island houses the Pioneer Glacier.
 Thelodonti fossils from the Upper Silurian have been found in the island.

 Off Pioneer Island's southwestern end lies Krupskoy Island.
 This is a fairly large island, over 20 km in length and about 11 km in width.
 The sound that separates it from Pioneer is only 0.5 km in width.

-This island should not be confused with Pioneer Island in Canada.